Pa. Department of Health reports latest coronavirus cases for Tuesday

-(WKBN) – The Pennsylvania Department of Health reported 453 new cases of COVID-19 and 24 more deaths since Friday’s report.
+(WKBN) – The Pennsylvania Department of Health reported a total of 177 new cases of COVID-19 and 34 more deaths since Monday’s report.

 The most accurate daily data is available on the website, and archived data is also available.